-Site Assessment Proforma General information Site Reference / name BA NS105 BA NS105 Site Address (or brief description of broad location) Saxon Hil Saxon Hill Farm Current use Agricultur e (pasture) Proposed use Residentia al Gross area (Ha) Total area of the site in hectares 4.92 SHLAA site reference (if applicable) Land adja cent and addition al to that within SI HLAA site BA4 0 Method of site identification (e.g. proposed by landowner etc.) Battle Tov Battle Town Council Context Is the site: Greenfield: land (farmland, or open space, that has not previously been developed) Greenfield Brownfield Mixture Unknown Brownfield: Previously developed land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated infrastructure. ✓ Site planning history Have there been any previous applica development on this land?
-What was outcome?
-None relevant or n the Rother plann ing application search Suitability Suitability development?
-If not, is there potential for access to be provided?
-North Trade Foss land outsid to be enhance on BA40 also c e of the site ed for vehicles.
-Is the site accessible?
-Provide details of site's connectivity th Trade Road kimity to the sit ,
+Site Reference / name BA NS105 Site Address (or brief description of broad location) Saxon Hill Farm Current use Agriculture (pasture) Proposed use Residential Gross area (Ha) Total area of the site in hectares 4.92 SHLAA site reference (if applicable) Land adjacent and additional to that within SHLAA site BA40 Method of site identification (e.g. proposed by landowner etc.) Battle Town Council

+Is the site: Greenfield: land (farmland, or open space, that has not previously been developed) Greenfield Brownfield Mixture Unknown Brownfield: Previously developed land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated infrastructure. ✓ Site planning history Have there been any previous applications for development on this land?
+What was the outcome?
+None relevant or the Rother plann ing application search